Connecting Teachers to Agriculture

 This hands-on program is held annually in July at the Heritage Alliance Church in Abbotsford, BC.
 An hour's drive east of Vancouver, in the Fraser Valley, Abbotsford is home to one of the most productive farming areas in the world and is the ideal setting for this experiential learning experience.

-For more information on Summer Institute, including dates, fees, and location, and to register for enrollment in summer 2018, please visit UBC Faculty of Education.
-(The full course name is Agriculture in the Classroom Summer Institute: EDCP 329 96A.)
+The 2023 Summer Institute will take place from July 17 to 21, 2023 in Abbotsford.
+For more information on Summer Institute, including fees and location, and to register, please visit the UBC Faculty of Education.
+(The full course name is EDCP 329 – Agriculture In the Curriculum.)
 The application deadline is typically the first week of June annually.
 The course is subject to minimum enrollment.
 We recommend that participants do not finalize any travel arrangements until notified that this course is confirmed.

 The reading list for Summer Institute is supplied by UBC (participants download or access the articles and multimedia online).
 BC Agriculture in the Classroom Foundation (BCAITC) supplies refreshments and lunch each day, along with chef preparation demonstrations.
 Please contact UBC Faculty of Education for a complete course description and how you can prepare.
 There are several pathways for participation in Summer Institute.
 Fees will depend on your registration type.